JonaBenja/appliedtm/README.md

 * `baseline_system.py` trains a baseline system on a data set with only the token as feature.

-* `svm_classifier.py` trains a Support Vectors Machine system on the training data.
+* `svm.py` trains a Support Vectors Machine system on the training data with the classical features.

+* `svm-morph.py` trains a Support Vector Machine system on the training data with the classical and morpholocial features.

+* `mlp.py` trains a Multilayer Perceptron on the training data with the classical features.

-* `mlp_classifier.py` trains a Multilayer Perceptron on the training data.
+* `mlp-morph.py` trains a Multilayer Perceptron on the training data with the classical and morphological features.

+* `error-analysis.py` runs an error analysis on the results of the predicted data.

 * `stopwords.txt` contains a list of English stopwords.